department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

 <span class="heading-level-3 vads-u-margin-right--1p5"><i class="far fa-copy"></i></span> You must add new and relevant evidence (supporting documents) or identify evidence you’d like VA to gather for review.

-**List the location(s) of VA evidence in Part III**. <br>
-VA can help you get evidence if it’s at a VA medical center or other federal facility.
+We can help you gather evidence from a VA medical center, other federal facility, or your private health care provider.<br>

+**For evidence at a VA or other federal facility**<br>
+List the location(s) of VA evidence in Part III.
 For more details, see the instructions for completing the form.

+**For evidence at a private or non-VA source, like a private doctor or employer**<br>
+If you want us to gather your evidence from a private provider, fill out and sign [VA Form 21-4142 (PDF)](https://www.vba.va.gov/pubs/forms/VBA-21-4142-ARE.pdf).
+Be sure to include it with your Supplemental Claim form (VA Form 20-0995).

 **What if I don’t have any new and relevant evidence?**  <br>
 If you don’t have evidence to submit, please select another review option.